LangSync/docs/docs/cli-usage/configure.md

 ## Next Steps

-After you have configured <a href="https://langsync.app" target="_blank">LangSync</a> to your project needs, all what is left is start the localization process, see the [Translation](./start-tranlations) page for more details.
+After you have configured LangSync to your project needs, all what is left is start the localization process, see the [Translation](./start-tranlations) page for more details.